Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Result

-We conduct t-SNE on the encoded latent $\textbf{z} \in \mathbb{R}^{32768}$ of $(C,C)$, $(T,C)$ and $(T,T)$ for both the original and synthetic data, as shown in Fig.~\ref{fig:tsne}.
+\paragraph{Qualitative evaluation} We conduct t-SNE on the encoded latent $\textbf{z} \in \mathbb{R}^{32768}$ of $(C,C)$, $(T,C)$ and $(T,T)$ for both the original and synthetic data, as shown in \figureref{fig:tsne}.
 The distributions of both the original and synthetic data surprisingly form in multiple clusters with some outliers.
 For the case of $(C,C)$, although the synthetic data distribution does not cover all outliers, it shows clusterings in similar regions to the original.
 On the other hand, the synthetic data of $(T,C)$ and especially $(T,T)$ also form condensed clusters that resemble those of the original data.
 However, some clusters do not contain any original data clusters.
 Such results show that compared to the Transformer-based encoder, the CNN-based encoder better encodes the input with similar distributions to the original data.
+We also included t-SNE visualization results according to perplexity values in \appendixref{apd:tsne_ppl}.

-Furthermore, the aforementioned privacy assessment showed a low possibility of privacy leakage due to poor membership inference performance, and details can be found in Appendix.~\ref{apd:MI}.
+Furthermore, the poor performance of membership inference attack in \appendixref{apd:MI} showed a low possibility of privacy leakage.